Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Theory

 in which case the relaxation rate is given by

-In the absence of vertex corrections the relevant features are given by the form of $C_{\bm{q}}$, which are influenced, when $U\neq 0$, by features of the static real part of the susceptibility.
-In particular, since $UB_{\bm{q}}\leq 1$, whenever $B_{\bm{q}}\approx 1$, the contribution to the relaxation rate is enhanced, and when $B_{\bm{q}}$ is large and negative, features of $C_{\bm{q}}$ are suppressed.
+In the absence of antiferromagnetic fluctuations the relevant features are given by the form of $C_{\bm{q}}$, which are influenced, when $U\neq 0$, by features of the static real part of the susceptibility.
+In particular, since $UB_{\bm{q}}\leq 1$, whenever $B_{\bm{q}}\approx 1$, the contribution to the relaxation rate is enhanced, and when $B_{\bm{q}}$ is small, features of $C_{\bm{q}}$ are suppressed.

 The static part of the susceptibility in a superconductor is given by \begin{widetext}

 \end{widetext} and the structure of $B_{\bm{q}}$ can be seen to depend in a complicated manner on the band structure and gap symmetry, particularly with regards to approximate nesting of the Fermi surface (which may enhance the first term).